aristocratious/docusaurus-mvp/docs/transformation/value-shift.md

 - [AI Coordination Layer](/docs/approach/ai-coordination-layer) - Infrastructure for the new economy
 - [Human-AI Partnership](/docs/approach/human-ai-partnership) - How to build complementary relationships with AI
 - [Personal Purpose Alignment](/docs/services/personal-purpose-alignment) - Helping individuals navigate the transition

+---

+### References

+1. Choudary, S. P. (2024).
+Humans as 'luxury goods' in the age of AI. *Platforms, AI, and the Economics of BigTech*.
+Retrieved from https://platforms.substack.com/p/humans-as-luxury-goods-in-the-age

+2. Choudary, S. P. (2024).
+Humans as 'luxury goods' in the age of AI. *Platforms, AI, and the Economics of BigTech*.
+Retrieved from https://platforms.substack.com/p/humans-as-luxury-goods-in-the-age